winitzki/scall/tutorial/programming_dhall.md

 ```

 The meaning of `init` is the result of `sumListInt` when the list is empty.
-The meaning of `update` is the next accumulator value (of type Natural) computed from a current element from the list (of type `Integer`) and a value of type `Natural` that has been accumulated so far (by aggregating the tail of the list).
+The meaning of `update` is the next accumulator value (of type Natural) computed from a current item from the list (of type `Integer`) and a value of type `Natural` that has been accumulated so far (by aggregating the tail of the list).

 In our case, it is natural to set `init` is zero.
 The `update` function is implemented via the standard Prelude function `Integer/abs`: